 - 4. Consult with the Applicant's design team, as appropriate.
 The only contact with a development team member was a phone call to the project architect on March 18, 2022.
 At that time, this reviewer asked if there were any street level views available that would allow analysis of the impact the project would have on the public realm.
 The project architect committed to conferring with the rest of his team to determine what could be shared.
-Street level perspectives have been provided. - 5.
+Street level perspectives have been provided.
+Two additional renderings have been provided. - 5.
 Provide an initial oral presentation to the ZBA.
-Said presentation typically includes comments and preliminary recommendations on the following (presentation is scheduled for April 5, 2022) (second presentation scheduled for May 11): - a.
+Said presentation typically includes comments and preliminary recommendations on the following (presentation is scheduled for April 5, 2022) (second presentation scheduled for June 22, 2022): - a.
 Orientation of building in relation to parking areas, open space and on-site amenities.